babylonchain/vigilante/btcstaking-tracker/README.md

 - `selectiveSlashingReporter` routine: upon a slashing transaction,
   2. Retrieve the BTC delegation and its finality provider from Babylon.
   3. If the finality provider is slashed, skip this BTC delegation.
-  4. Try extract the finality provider's secret key by comparing the covenant Schnorr signatures in the slashing transaction and the covenant adaptor signatures.
+  4. Try to extract the finality provider's secret key by comparing the covenant Schnorr signatures in the slashing transaction and the covenant adaptor signatures.
   5. If successful, then report the selective slashing offence to Babylon, and